cessen/tenthash/docs/design_rationale.md

 Skein's rotation constants were optimized to reach full diffusion of the whole hash state as quickly as possible.
 This is because Skein fully diffuses the hash state *many times over* between input blocks, and its cryptographic strength (according to the authors—I have no cryptography expertise) benefits from maximizing the number of those full diffusions.

 However, TentHash doesn't need to fully diffuse its hash state between input blocks.
 Rather, it needs to diffuse the hash state to the equivalent of TentHash's 160-bit output size in as few rounds as possible.
-The rationale behind this is that a hash cannot have a lower chance of collisions than its final output size permits.
-Therefore, diffusing beyond that output size is wasted effort.
+As discussed in the "xor & mix loop" section, a hash cannot have a lower collision probability than its final output size permits, and therefore diffusing beyond the equivalent of that output size is unnecessary (at least for a hash with TentHash's goals).

 The conservative measure of that diffusion equivalence is how well diffused the *least-well-diffused* input bit is.
 So that's the measure that TentHash's constants are optimized for.